hxr413/Harvard-CS50-2023/Week1/README.md

 ### My Assignment Work
 `population.c`: The standard answer
 `population2.c`: A failed attempt trying to use a for loop
+- It was my first instince to use a for loop, so I tried to make it work after finishing `population.c`.
+Well, it seems like a for loop turned out not to be the best solution.

 ### [Problem Set 1 Description](https://cs50.harvard.edu/x/2023/psets/1/)